Applying to psychology Ph.D. programs

 6. December - March in the year you are applying to Ph.D. programs: Programs will begin to contact students for interviews in December, and interview invitations may come as late as March.
 If you haven’t heard from a program by late March, you can assume that you will not be accepted there.
 Interviews / school visits are a great opportunity to suss out the “vibe” of a lab or program.
 The lab is trying to evaluate if you are a good fit for them, but you should also be trying to evaluate if the lab is a good fit for you.
 Here are some questions you might be asked and some questions you might want to consider asking.

 7. January - April in the year you are applying to Ph.D. programs: You should start to hear about whether or not you are admitted to programs.
 If you are accepted to multiple places, remember that you can reach back out to your potential advisor and students in the programs to ask more questions.
-Find out as much as you can about your potential advisor’s mentorship style.
-Are they hands on or hands off?
-Do people generally like working with them?
-Do they have reasonable expectations for graduate students?
+Find out as much as you can about your potential advisor and lab.
+Will there be opportunities to ask the questions you are most excited by?
+Do people generally like working with your prospective advisor?
+Do you feel inspired when you talk to them?
+Do you think they will facilitate your intellectual growth?
 Any red or yellow flags raised?
 Etc. Talk through your decision with trusted friends and mentors.
 You can also “decide” mentally what you are going to do and sit with it for a few days to see how it feels, prior to actually accepting / declining any offers.

 Can I apply to Ph.D. programs straight out of undergrad?